Aurorastation/Aurora.3/vueui/README.md

 </style>
 ```
 ### Step 5: Compile
 This ui framework requires whole ui to be compiled for changes to be available.
-Compilation requires Node.js runtime, what is obtainable in various ways, most common is install from official site.
+Compilation requires Node.js runtime, that is obtainable in various ways, most common is install from official site.
 To do initial dependency setup run `npm install` to gather all dependencies needed for ui.
 Single compilation can be done with `npm run compile`, but if you constantly do changes, then `npm run run` is more convenient, as it compiles everything as soon as change is detected.
 # Notes
 ## Useful APIs
 ### `SSvueui.check_uis_for_change(object)`
-Asks all ui's to call `object`'s `vueui_data_change` proc to make all uis up tp date.
+Asks all uis to call `object`'s `vueui_data_change` proc to make all uis up tp date.
 Should be used when bigger change was done or action done change that would affect global data.
 ### `SSvueui.get_open_uis(object)`
 Gets a list of all open uis for specified object.
 This allows to interact with individual uis.
 ### `ui.activeui`